-Beginning in the second quarter of 2020, the Company changed its budget for purchasing these options to match the collection of asset management fees with the payoff from out-of-the-money options, thereby removing the option premium that was previously being paid for the probability or expectation of collecting asset management fees ("out of the money" hedging).
+Beginning in the second quarter of 2020, the Company changed its budget for purchasing these options to match the collection of asset management fees with the payoff from out-of-the-money options, thereby removing the option premium that was previously being paid for the probability or expectation of collecting asset management fees ("out-of-the-money" hedging).
 Consequently, the remaining one year options purchased under the prior method expired and have been replaced by out-of-the-money hedges as of June 30, 2021.
-In future reporting periods, the embedded derivative liability component due to the projected collectability of asset management fees will no longer exist.
+Accordingly, the embedded derivative liability component due to the projected collectability of asset management fees no longer exists as of the third quarter of 2021 and for all subsequent reporting periods.